BarbaraBoeters/barbaraboeters-project/README.md

 Plantastic is a reminder app which helps you remember when to water your plants.
 Notifications are given when the user is close by a saved plant in need of water.

 ## Description
 For this project I created a reminder app that uses geofencing, Firebase and notifications.
 Existing plant-reminder apps lack in locationbased reminders.
 For example: when you get a notification while being somewhere else, you will most likely forget about it by the time you get home.
 Plantastic is an app that will offer the user a location based reminder.
-Instead of forgetting about giving your plants water because you get the notification on the wrong place, this app will only tell you when you are close by.
+Instead of forgetting to give your plants water because you got the notification on the wrong place, this app will only tell you when you are close by.

 ## Components
 Register and logging in